carternorton11/startup/README.md

 #### HTML vs CSS
 HTML elements are usually of the form < h > < /h > or some variant.
 Formatting information is put within the first <h> part and content is put between the two parts.
 CSS elements are ususally of the form h { z-index: 5;} where each attribute is a attribute-value pair is connected by colons and separeated by semicolons

+#### More CSS
+CSS attributes are inherited top-down but priority is given to the lowest level of inheritance, just like with other classes.
+However, a higher attribute may override a lower one if the user adds !important
+@media tags help to change the layout of the webpage as the screen size changes.
+Many CSS attributes change how the elemtnt's children are arranged but don't really change the element itself.
+If it doesn't seem like any attributes are fixing and allignemtn issue, try changing attributes in the parent class instead.

+#### Javascript
+Many different types of loops!
+For, while (similar to the ones we covered in 235), plus a do {} while() loop and two special for loops: for (x in iterable){} will loop through indices or keys for the iterable. for(y of iterable){} loops through the values in the iterable.